EricKrouss/not-twitter/README.md

 with a straight face, it is Not Twitter.

 Under the trench coat, this is a Bluesky interface built on AT Protocol.
-The goal is simple: keep the familiar timeline experience, swap out the billionaire chaos engine, and let posts come from a network that is not actively trying to turn every refresh into a product management hostage note.
+The goal is simple: keep the familiar timeline experience, remove the "Everything App" non-sense, and let posts come from a network that is not actively trying to turn every refresh into 50 posts from Elon Musk.

 ## What Is This?

-Not Twitter is a Twitter-style frontend backed by Bluesky.
+Not Twitter is a frontend for Bluesky.

 It keeps the cozy old layout people remember: